aponte411/model_pipelines/README.md

 This API is still a WIP so it will probably change.

+1. Setup your CrossValidator object and create training and validation folds.

-1. Setup your DataSet object by pointing to your dataset - e.g. inputs/<data-folder> - and decide on what fold you want you use.
-As of now, DataSet objects can also take care of cross validation, so you can add further functionality to create folds, etc.
+2. Setup your DataSet object by pointing to your dataset - e.g. inputs/<data-folder> - and decide on what fold you want you use.

-2. Setup your Model by wrapping an sklearn, xgboost, pytorch, or keras model into a Model object that we will use inside of a Trainer.
+3. Setup your Model by wrapping an sklearn, xgboost, pytorch, or keras model into a Model object that we will use inside of a Trainer.

 3. Trainers groups training and inference functionality to abstract away a lot of detail and get you going.
 They have the ability to load/save trained models to/from s3 buckets (GCP coming soon).
 More functionality will be added to simplify things.

-4. Wrap your Trainer in a predict function and score your model.
+4. Create your Engine object and pass instantiate your model, pass it into your trainer, and pass the trainer to your Engine object.
+The Engine handles training using the `engine.run_training_engine()` method and inference using `engine.run_inference_engine()`.
+Look at the docstrings to see the required arguments.

+5. Optional: setup a credentials dictionary containing your AWS login information.
+Doing this will allow you to save and load models from and to an s3 bucket.

 # Webapps